-- is aimed at procurement officers in public agencies and institutions - assists with the implementation of social and environmental aspects into tenders - helps to find and compare the standard to proof a certain sustainability criterion - also offers practical examples, basic knowledge, monitoring- and strategy tools - www.kompass-nachhaltigkeit.de/en
+- is aimed at procurement officers in public agencies and institutions - facilitates sustainable procurement in accordance with the possibilities offered by public procurement law - assists with the implementation of social and environmental aspects into tenders - helps to find the right standard to proof a certain sustainability aspect - www.kompass-nachhaltigkeit.de/en

 Siegelklarheit is being implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-As an initiative of the German Federal Government Siegelklarheit is being coordinated by a Steering Committee that also includes the Federal Ministries for Labour and Social Affairs (BMAS), of Food and Agriculture (BMEL), for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), as well as for Economic Affairs and Climate Action (BMWK).
+As an initiative of the German Federal Government Siegelklarheit is being coordinated by a Steering Committee that also includes the Federal Ministries for Labour and Social Affairs (BMAS), of Food and Agriculture (BMEL), of Justice (BMJ), for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), as well as for Economic Affairs and Climate Action (BMWK).